mannanshukla/mannanshukla.github.io/resume.md

 - Conducted an Interview with a prominent engineer in India
 - Conducted research on oxygen storage and concentration and shared it as part of the Engineering team
-- Working with SBCs to automate and design prototypes
+- Worked with SBCs to automate and design prototypes

 ## Projects